bcgov/WALLY/openshift/ocp4/README.md

 Example import command: `oc4 -n d1b5d2-tools import-image --from=python:3.7 python:3.7 --reference-policy=local --confirm`

 * `python:3.7`
 * `crunchy-postgres-gis:centos8-13.2-3.0-4.6.2` - note: this image was not used for Wally on OpenShift 3.
 It's new for OCP4.
-Database templates in openshift/ocp4/ will be updated to reflect this new image.
+Database templates for this new image are in openshift/ocp4/crunchy-postgres .
 * `promtail:v1.3.0` - Log exporter for Loki
+* `apitest` - Warning: technical debt: this image needs a BuildConfig to be built using source code from github.com/stephenhillier/apitest onto a Red Hat Jenkins agent image.
+The current image was transferred from OCP3.

+Refer to https://github.com/BCDevOps/OpenShift4-Migration/issues/51 for instructions on how to enable pull secrets for builds using Docker Hub images.

 ## Set up NetworkPolicy